 If you wanted to hear an audio alert when your data in Excel reaches certain values, then see how you can make an alarm in Excel and activate it.

 Excel spreadsheets allow you to have an immediate visual display of its cell values.
-You can, for example, use conditional formatting in Excel to change the color of a cell accordingly with his price.
+You can, for example, use the conditional in Excel, to change the color of a cell accordingly with his price.

-Although a visual indication is useful, when the cell in question is on another sheet or outside the current window view, then you are not going to notice the change.
+Although a visual indication is useful, when the cell in question is on another sheet or outside the current one s of the window, then you are not going to notice the change.
 Wouldn't it be useful if you could have Excel make a sound when certain criteria are met?

 It can be done but you will need to dive into the world of Visual Basic to do it.
 Fortunately, you won't need any programming skills for this.
 You can simply follow the example below.